galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-SPICA/tutorial.md

 >
 {: .question}

-# PCA and an optional total-count regression comparison
+# Dimensionality reduction and clustering

-PCA reduces correlated gene-expression variation to a smaller set of orthogonal components ({% cite Wolf2018Scanpy %}).
-The passed workflow computes a **50-component PCA on the non-regressed log-normalised branch**, and that is the PCA used for the main neighbour graph.
+{PCA} compresses correlated expression patterns into a smaller set of orthogonal components, and Scanpy reads the `highly_variable` flag set in the previous step so the decomposition is driven by the informative genes ({% cite Wolf2018Scanpy %}).
+Fifty components are computed here.

-The workflow also branches from `AnnData with HVGs` into `pp.regress_out(total_counts)` and calculates a second PCA.
-This is a QC comparison, not a replacement for the main expression path. `regress_out` replaces `.X` with residuals, which can be negative; those residuals no longer satisfy the log-normalised 10,000-count interpretation required by CellTypist.
+The graph built from those components connects spots whose expression profiles are similar, not spots that sit near each other in the section.
+Scanpy calls this the **expression-neighbour graph** ({% cite Wolf2018Scanpy %}), Leiden partitions it ({% cite Traag2019Leiden %}), and {UMAP} gives a two-dimensional view of it.
+Keeping that straight matters for every result that follows: two spots on opposite edges of the tissue can be neighbours in this graph, and a group that looks compact on {UMAP} has not thereby been shown to occupy one region of the slide.
+Squidpy builds a second, genuinely spatial graph later in this tutorial from the Visium coordinates.

 > <hands-on-title>Run the main PCA</hands-on-title>
 >